-It is NOT difficult as you might be thinking right now.
+It is not as difficult as you might be thinking right now.
 Seriously, it's not.
-Have faith and trust me, these mini mocha yule log cakes are easy to make and you'd be surprised on how super tender and cute they are.
+Have faith and trust me, these mini mocha yule log cakes are easy to make and you'd be surprised at how super tender and cute they are.

-There are a few components and steps to it, but don't start thinking "Arghh I kneewww it!" yet.
+There are a few components and steps to it, but don't start thinking "Arghh I knew it!" yet.
 Those are easy and simple steps.
-And if you're anything like me, you'd find the steps are very fun to do!
+And if you're anything like me, you'd find the steps are very fun to do, just like in my classic panettone bread recipe!

 Taste and texture - Super tender chocolate cake rolled with buttery coffee cream cheese filling, covered with chocolate ganache.
 Yum!

-Size - This recipe makes 4 yule logs and each log is cutely enough to share between 2 people.
+Size - This recipe makes 4 yule logs but each log is cute and rich enough to share between 3 people.
 Or just 1, who's judging right?

 Level - Easy with a few components and steps.
-You'll have some free time while waiting between each steps to FaceTime your friends.
+You'll have some free time while waiting between each step to FaceTime your friends.

 Occasion - Perfect for the holidays or when you want to impress people *wink!*